-Separate fact sheets and detailed information on all three scenarios, including the impact on rates, will be available on Council's website for community consultation.
+Separate fact sheets and detailed information on all three scenarios, including the impact on rates, will be available on Council's website at https://yourvoice.qprc.nsw.gov.au/srv.

 Service planning and reviews

 This 2022-32 Long Term Financial Plan (LTFP) was adopted by Council in July 2022 after a 28 day public exhibition period where community engagement was sought.
 With its adoption, Council resolved to conduct an organisational service review to identify opportunities for financial improvement before making any decision to apply for a Special Rate Variation.
 Council subsequently engaged Morrison Low to undertake an independent financial assessment of Council, including an organisational review to identify financial improvements that could improve value for ratepayers and minimise the SRV.